The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 I went to this restaurant during my amazing Colonia Roma food tour and I loved the gourmet cuisine that combines Italian dishes with Mexican produce.

-Address – Zacatecas 126, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX, Mexico Google Map
+Address – Zacatecas 126, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX, México Google Map

 7. Sesame

-The ambiance is also laid back and cozy despite being a relatively upscale restaurant.
-I walked in without a reservation but it’s advisable to make one, especially if you are in a group.
+The ambiance is also laid-back and cozy, despite being a relatively upscale restaurant.
+I walked in without a reservation, but it’s advisable to make one, especially if you are in a group.

-Address – Colima 183, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX, Mexico – Google Map
+Address – Colima 183, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX, México – Google Map

 8. La Provoleta

 I had dinner in this restaurant the first night I was in Mexico City.
-I was starving and it was right in front of my place where I was staying.
+I was starving, and it was right in front of my place where I was staying.
 It was the best choice if you love red meat of course.

-Address – Puebla 300, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX, Mexico – Google Map
+Address – Puebla 300, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX, México – Google Map

 9. Aleli

-It’s located on a lovely rooftop with a laid-back cozy ambiance.
+It’s located on a lovely rooftop with a laid-back, cozy ambiance.

-Address – Sinaloa 141, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX, Mexico – Google Map
+Address – Sinaloa 141, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX, México – Google Map

 10. Cafe de Raiz

-You can also find other types of Mexican food such as tacos and soups.
+You can also find other types of Mexican food, such as tacos and soups.

 Opening hours – from 9 am to 9 pm every day